lschierer/HP_Stuff/assets/people/Potter/James.md

 > WAND: Eleven inches, mahogany[^210128-25]

-eleven inches is about average for a wand, it does not tell us much about James.
+Eleven inches is about average for a wand, it does not tell us much about James.
 The wood, mahogany, is not one listed on Pottermore's page about wand woods.[^210511-3]